115one/115.1-Mobile-Landing-Page/pages/support/index.md

 * [What is a safety number?](help/safety-number)
 * [What are debug logs?](help/debug)

-If you are still struggling then email us at <support@115.one>
+If you are still struggling then please email us at <support@115.one> for technical help.

+You can learn how to send us information about your phone by reading about [debug logs](/help/debug).